ministryofjustice/cloud-platform-cli/README.md

 mv cloud-platform /usr/local/bin/
 ```

+NB: You may need to manually open the file to override OSX restrictions against
+executing binaries downloaded from the internet.
+To do this, locate the file in
+the Finder, right-click it and choose "Open".
+After doing this once, you should
+be able to run the command as normal.

 ## Usage

 `cloud-platform` has different subcommands.
 Execute: `cloud-platform --help` in order to check them out.
 Remember some of the subcommands requires `AWS_*` keys.